ashcaz/learning-journal/Revisionsinthecloud.md

 # Revisions in the cloud

+**Version control (VCS)**

+- Version control is a system that records changes and allows you to go back to a previous versions of that file or files

+**Local Version Control**
+ - lives on your hard disk/computer

+ **Distrubuted Version Control (DVCS)**
+ -  uses multple serves to house changes and versions and elminates single server point of failure

 **What is Git?**
 * version control system
 * lets mult devs work on same code